Advantageous: Plot

 Set in the near future, Gwen sells cosmetic procedures for the Center for Advanced Health and Living.
 Despite her relatively affluent position, she has difficulty sustaining a lifestyle that will ensure her daughter, Jules, a solid education and future.
 When she is abruptly fired from her job, Gwen's optimism quickly dissolves as she realizes that the only offer she has for employment is an egg donor position, due to women rapidly becoming infertile.
 The firing comes at a critical juncture in Gwen's life as she needs money to secure Jules's position at an elite school.

 Feeling desperate, Gwen reaches out to her old employer, Fisher, to volunteer as one of the first subjects for a procedure that will transfer her consciousness into a new body, allowing her to keep her old job by becoming more youthful and racially ambiguous.
 Fisher assures her that if she agrees to the body transfer, the center will do everything it can to ensure Jules's future and protect Gwen as the face of the company.
 He also warns her that the procedure is still in its infancy; for a year, Gwen will have to take shots every two hours to help her breathe, otherwise she will face enduring pain.
 He explains that the technology is not finished yet and begs her to reconsider.
 Worrying that she will not be able to find another job at her age, Gwen decides to undergo the procedure.

 Before agreeing to the procedure, Gwen tries one last desperate measure, reaching out to her cousin Lily and Lily's husband, Han, for help.
-Gwen and Han had an affair years ago, and, though Lily had forgiven the affair, her attitude changes once she learns that Gwen has a child fathered by Han.
+Gwen and Han had an affair about 14 years ago, and, though Lily had forgiven the affair, her attitude changes once she learns that Gwen has a child fathered by Han.
 She tells Gwen they need more time to think about helping her, especially considering the suddenness of the news, but Gwen tells them that she has no time.
-Lily says she and her husband cannot spare the money, as they have children of their own.
+Lily says she and her husband need time to think about helping financially, especially since they have children of their own.